Abdelrahman-Elsaudy/Rain-Alert/README.md

 - You will also need to have an API key from [OpenWeatherMap](https://openweathermap.org/) by signing up.
 - This tool becomes useful when it is run every day, and this can be automated by a website like [PythonAnywhere](https://www.pythonanywhere.com/).

+---
+_Credits to: 100-Days of Code Course on Udemy._